edits-13.jpg

 Documentary Photography & Storytelling by Sydney

-Sydney, a Journalism graduate in 2018, has worked as a communications coordinator for a natural resources agency, lead photographer for a corporate company, and pursued freelance documentary photography.
-Driven by a passion for advocacy, her work shares the realities of life for people, animals, and nature through beautifully curated imagery and video.
+I have worked as a communications coordinator for a natural resources agency, photographer for a corporate company, and am now a freelance documentary photographer.
+Driven by a passion for advocacy, my work shares the realities of life for people, animals, and nature through beautifully curated imagery and video.

-Having lived near Navajo Nation for three years, Sydney’s work is deeply influenced by the effects of colonialism on both the people and the land as well as bringing light to female advocacy issues as well.
-She documents these issues with the intent to raise awareness and create meaningful change.
-Her passion for conservation started in the fields of Kearney Nebraska, documenting the Sandhill Crane Migration in college.
+I lived near Navajo Nation for three years, and my work is deeply influenced by the effects of colonialism on both the people and the land as well as bringing light to female advocacy issues as well.
+I document these issues with the intent to raise awareness and create meaningful change.
+My passion for conservation started in the fields of Kearney Nebraska, documenting the Sandhill Crane Migration in college while studying Journalism and Fine art Photography.

 Freelance Work Around Navajo Nation

-During the three years Sydney lived in Gallup, New Mexico, she was welcomed by community members to document not just their artwork but their livelihoods.
-The work captured during this time reflects the stories, cultures, and resilience of the people Sydney encountered, particularly the Native artisans and acquaintances of Navajo Nation.
+During the three years I lived in Gallup, New Mexico, I was welcomed by community members to document not just their artwork but their livelihoods.
+The work captured during this time reflects the stories, cultures, and resilience of the people I encountered, particularly the Native artisans and acquaintances of Navajo Nation.

-Sydney approached this project with deep respect and care, ensuring that all photographs were taken and shared with the full permission of those pictured.
-As a photographer, she is always mindful of the ethical responsibility that comes with documenting lives and cultures.
-This work is a reflection of Sydney's effort to share the world she experienced, hoping others would see the beauty and complexity she saw.
+I approached this project with deep respect and care, ensuring that all photographs were taken and shared with the full permission of those pictured.
+As a photographer, I am always mindful of the ethical responsibility that comes with documenting lives and cultures.
+This work is a reflection of my effort to share the world I experienced, hoping others would see the beauty of places that are often overlooked.

 Sandhill Crane Migration: Where I learned Photography